iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.8-0.9.9.md

 ### Update iRedMail LDAP schema file

-iRedMail-0.9.9 introduces 1 new LDAP attribute for mail user account:
+iRedMail-0.9.9 introduces 2 new LDAP attributes for mail user account:

 * `mailboxFormat`: used to store mailbox format.
 All formats supported by Dovecot are ok. for example, `maildir`, `mdbox`.
 For more details, please check Dovecot document here: <https://wiki2.dovecot.org/MailboxFormat>
+* `mailboxFolder`: used to store the folder name which will be appended to maildir path.
+Defaults to `Maildir`.

+With these 2 new attributes, it will be very easy to switch different mailbox format.

 !!! warning